adamniedzielski/adamniedzielski.github.io/source/_posts/2015-12-11-read-before-you-commit.markdown

 Doesn't it take up too much time?
 I'm in a hurry, we have deadlines, you know.
 {% endblockquote %}

 No. Nope. **It doesn't take up too much time.** This time is a time well spent.
-You will soon be even more in a hurry if you commit changes before reviewing them.
-If you make any mistake, the combined effort to find it, communicate it, fix it and commit it, will be always higher than the effort to just read the code.
+You will soon be even more in a hurry if you commit some changes without reviewing them.
+If you make any mistake, the combined effort to find it, communicate it, fix it, commit it and deploy it, will be always higher than the effort to just read the code.

 **Read the code before you commit it.**